snowdriftcoop/snowdrift/BEGINNERS.md

     to use a FLO license…
     At least Yesod itself is FLO, including the internal documentation that comes with the code in Haddock format.

-    The Yesod book is thorough, but you must read it carefully.
-    When skimming, you can easily miss critical information.

 *   The [School of Haskell](https://www.fpcomplete.com/school) includes
     basic and advanced topics including some Yesod sections.